 According to the National Cancer Institute, the rate of new melanoma cases among American adults has tripled since the 1970s, from 7.89 per 100,000 population in 1975 to 22.7 in 2010.
 (NCI 2015).
 Of course, some of the increased incidence rates can be accounted to better diagnosis, but over exposure to the sun and indoor tanning also definitely play a major role.
 This is why most doctors stress very hard that you should wear sunscreens always when it’s clear you’ll be spending your day on the beach.
 The most vulnerable hours are those between 11 am and 4 pm.

 Sunscreens are designed to protect skin from UVA and UVB radiation, which as stated above can cause cancer.
-But the SPF rating – a label that determines the efficacy of a sunscreen product – indicates the level of protection against UVB rays, and UVAs which can be just as dangerous if not more.
-According to the RPS survey which questioned 2,000 Britons, only 8% knew that the SPF rating refers to protection from UVB rays only.
-Most said either they thought the SPF was an indication of levels of protection from both UVB and UVA (56%), or they did not know what the rating stood for (25%).
-There are of course sunscreens that product against both UVA and UVB.
-These are labeled with
+But the SPF rating – a label that determines the efficacy of a sunscreen product – indicates the level of protection against UVB rays.
+According to the RPS survey which questioned 2,000 Britons, only 8% knew that the SPF rating refers to protection only from UVB rays.
+Most said either that they thought the SPF was an indication of levels of protection from both UVB and UVA (56%), or they did not know what the rating stood for (25%).
+There are of course sunscreens that product against both UVA and UVB, but these are labeled differently.